zsunberg/ProjectAssigner.jl/README.md

 Please see the documentation by clicking on the blue docs badge above for instructions and usage.

 More details about the approach can be found in our [ASEE conference paper](https://peer.asee.org/37187).

+This tool was originally developed for the senior design course in [Aerospace Engineering Sciences at the University of Colorado Boulder](https://www.colorado.edu/aerospace/people).